Firebleudark/Autoinstallpackages/README.md

 ## Overview
 **AutoInstallPackages** is a streamlined solution to help you automatically install essential packages on Arch Linux, especially designed for gaming and multimedia purposes.
 This script performs system updates, installs crucial software for a great gaming and multimedia experience, and cleans up unnecessary files.

 > **⚠️ Warning**: This is not a post-installation script.
-Ensure you already have a working Arch Linux system (preferably with drivers installed).
-Its purpose is to quickly install selected packages for an enhanced experience.
+Ensure you already have a working Arch Linux system.
+Its purpose is to quickly install selected packages and drivers for an enhanced experience.

 ## 🚀 Features
 - **Automated Package Installation**: Installs required packages for gaming and multimedia without user intervention.